 WEBINAR

-Join us for a live CPD webinar that provides a comprehensive overview of the most challenging topics in the family court, consumption vs contamination of cocaine.
+Join us for a CPD webinar that provides a comprehensive overview of the most challenging topics in the family court, consumption vs contamination of cocaine.
 We will explore hydroxycocaine, its scientific significance, and its role in ensuring reliable and accurate interpretations in legal and professional contexts.

-Duration: 45 mins
+Duration: 60 mins

 Audience